supplycart/interview-case-study/README.md

 1. Verify email after registration ✅
 **When registering, please enter a valid email address so that you'll able to receive the verification email.
 In the email, you'll see a link and a 4 digit code.
 Navigate to the link and enter the 4 digit code to verify your email.
 If you did not verify your email, there will be a yellow color bar at the home page saying that your email is not verified.
 You can also verify your email by clicking on the link inside the yellow color bar in the home page.**
 2. User activity log e.g. login, logout, add to cart, place order etc ✅
-**The see your activity log and when does it happened, go to the top right most icon, and click 'My Activity'.
-This will bring your to [https://supplycart.reeqzan.com/Home/Activity](https://supplycart.reeqzan.com/Home/Activity).
-In this page, you'll able to see all your activity with the latest one on the top.**
+**To see your activity log and when does it happened, go to the top right most icon, and click 'My Activity'.
+This will bring you to [https://supplycart.reeqzan.com/Home/Activity](https://supplycart.reeqzan.com/Home/Activity).
+In this page, you'll able to see all your activity with the latest one on top.**
 3. Product attributes and filtering e.g brand, category ✅
 **In the home page, there are 3 checkboxes at the top.
 You may uncheck the category to hide the category from the home page.**
 4. Different user can see different price for products ✅